leonardlzn/SC1015-mini-project/README.md

 ---
 ### Data
-Data used in this project is from [Alphavantage](https://www.alphavantage.co/documentation/).
+Data used in this project is from [Alpha Vantage](https://www.alphavantage.co/documentation/).
 It provides past stock prices data up to 10 years for almost any companies, and also fundamental data of different companies like balance sheet, cash flow, earning and etc.

 Use `request` library to fetch from api for fundamental data, and because of api call limit, stock prices data was not fetched from api but was downloaded as csv and then imported in the notebook.
 Basically all data is loaded into pandas dataframe and later usage

 ---
 ### Tools
++ jupyter notebook
-1. pandas
++ pandas
++ numpy
-2. matplotlib
++ matplotlib
-3. seaborn
++ seaborn
-4. tensorflow
++ tensorflow
-5. colab
++ statsmodels
++ pmdarima

 ---
 ### Data cleaning and analysis